-Mythili Rao is an associate producer at The Takeaway.
+Mythili Rao is a producer at The Takeaway.
 Her reporting, essays and book reviews have also appeared in The New York Times Book Review, The Daily Beast, The Nation, The Millions, Publishers Weekly, Newsweek, and other publications.
 Before joining WNYC, she worked on the assignment desk at CNN's New York Bureau, where she filed stories on everything from Bernie Madoff to Methicillin-resistant Staphylococcus aureus (MRSA).

 Hillary Clinton and Donald Trump are two of the oldest candidates ever to make a presidential bid, and neither has shared much information about their health.
 What do they owe the public?

 Texas has been extremely vocal about how opposed it is to Syrian refugees being resettled there.
 But refugee groups have been equally insistent they will press ahead.
 On Wednesday, that disagreement reached a head.

 This past week was Banned Books Week.
 To celebrate literature that is hidden, restricted, or outright destroyed, we asked some librarians how they're marking the occasion.